LeetLLM

 The famous analogy property

-Word2Vec's most striking property is that semantic relationships are captured as linear directions in the embedding space:
+Word2Vec's most striking property is that semantic relationships are captured as linear directions in the embedding space.
+By performing arithmetic operations on these vectors, we can mathematically traverse conceptual relationships, combining related terms to produce a conceptually analogous result:

 text